abinthomasonline/vgm/README.md

 4. Inverse Transform Accuracy:
     - The research code has limitations in inverse transforming extreme values, which might be due to insufficient convergence or arbitrary scaling constant "4".
 These need tuning.

-5. Alternate Approach:
-    - Using only a subset of data for model fitting is simpler but doesn't align with the task's goals.

 ## Prioritization and Progress

 1. Completed:
     - Implemented Dask-compatible Bayesian GMM (BGM).
+        - `from dbgm import DBGM as BayesianGaussianMixture`
     - Modified DataTransformer methods to work with Dask.
+        - `from data_transformer import DistributedDataTransformer`
     - Ensured consistency with the original research code.

-2. In Progress:
+        - `pytest tests/test_transformers.py -v`
     - Reading and processing 1B records within 10 minutes.
+        - Status on local cluster with 4 workers, 2 threads per worker and 16GB memory limit:
+            - **~7mins** to transform and inverse transform **1B rows** of data.
+            - **~5mins** to fit the BGM model on **10M rows** of data.

-3. Pending:
+2. Pending:
-    - Tuning parameters and hyperparameters to handle extreme values in inverse transformations accurately.
+    - Tuning parameters and scaling constant to handle extreme values in inverse transformations accurately.
+    - Data validation.
+    - Bindings for remote clusters and cloud storage.

 ## Notes on Correctness and Consistency